 Since Apple likes to keep its ecosystem exclusive, home automation systems with HomeKit are limited to Apple users.

 Other brands we considered

-In addition to the three smart speakers above, we considered a handful of more traditional hubs to see how they’d stack up in terms of smart home interconnectivity.
-We tested Samsung SmartThings alongside the smart speakers, and while it worked well, it just didn’t offer much that the smart speakers couldn’t already do.
+In addition to the three smart speakers above, we considered a handful of more traditional hubs to see how they stack up in terms of smart home interconnectivity.
+We tested the Samsung SmartThings hub, the Logitech Harmony Hub, and the Wink Hub.

-We also considered a handful of home security companies, including companies like Vivint and Frontpoint, which make an effort to include smart home interconnectivity.
+We also considered a handful of hubs from home security systems, including Vivint and Frontpoint, which make an effort to include smart home interconnectivity.
 But unless home security is your main priority, you’re better off paying less for one of these smart speakers that offer similar, if not more, compatibility with smart home equipment.